samsquire/ideas4/README.md

 It seems every local development environment suffers from the same kinds or classes of errors.

+Edge cases where a thing is attempted and fails and leaves behind everything in state that isn't correct.

  * Python/pip locally
  * Ruby/gems locally
  * system tools